 Neglect, Physical Abuse, and Sexual Abuse of Children

 PROFESSIONAL CAREER HISTORY:

-2020 - Present: Adjunct Professor of Psychology & Psychologist.
+2020 - Present: Associate Professor of Psychology & Psychologist.
 Department of Behavioral Sciences, Santa Rosa Junior College.
 Santa Rosa, California 95401.

 1990 - 2019: Retired, December, 2019.
 Professor of Psychology & Psychologist.
 Department of Behavioral Sciences, Santa Rosa Junior College.
 Santa Rosa, California 95401.
 Courses Taught: Child Growth and Development; Aging, Dying, & Death; Human Sexuality; Introduction to Psychology, and Social Psychology.
 Provided psychological services to students through Student Health Services Center on campus (1991).
 He was one of the first to develop online classes.
 His first online [hybrid] class for "Aging, Dying, & Death" rolled out in 1999--a decade ago.